bruvellu/terebratalia-wnts/wnt.md

 <!--![Orthology assignment of *Terebratalia transversa* Wnt intracellular component *bcat*.
 Phylogenetic analysis of the amino acid sequences of known metazoan *bcat* genes.](figures/FigS11.jpg){#fig:bcat-tree tag=S11 width=15cm}-->

-![Expression dynamics of cell polarity components throughout *Terebratalia transversa* development.
-Heatmap shows the log normalized counts from stage-specific RNA-seq data.](figures/FigS11.jpg){#fig:s-profiling tag=S11 width=15cm}
+![Expression of Wnt/PCP pathway during *Terebratalia transversa* development.
+The heatmap represents the log-normalized transcript counts for *dsh*, *dgo*, *pk*, *fmi*, *stbm*, and *jnk* calculated from stage-specific RNA-seq data.
+Each cell shows the average value between two replicates.
+The illustrations depict *T. transversa* developmental stages from the oocyte until the post-metamorphic juvenile.
+The stages we analyzed using *in situ* hybridization (early gastrula to late larva) are highlighted in magenta.
+](figures/FigS11.jpg){#fig:s-profiling tag=S11 width=15cm}

 <!--![Whole-mount colorimetric *in situ* hybridization of Wnt intracellular components in *Terebratalia transversa*.](figures/FigS13.jpg){#fig:s-intracellular tag=S13 width=15cm}-->